olaviinha/NeuralTextToImage/README.md

 Big Sleep is originally a concept of turning text into imagery by using [CLIP](https://github.com/openai/CLIP) (OpenAI) to steer [BigGAN](https://arxiv.org/abs/1809.11096) (Andrew Brock et al.), as introduced by [Ryan Murdock](https://github.com/rynmurdock) in his [original notebook](https://colab.research.google.com/drive/1NCceX2mbiKOSlAd_o7IU7nA9UskKN5WR?usp=sharing).
 The technique has since evolved.

 The point of these notebooks has been a user-friendly and quick-to-run UI, but some additional features have also been added, such as saving all/selected progression images and progression video.
 All notebooks produce very different results.
 CLIP+VQGAN notebook is able to produce the largest images.

+I do not use these notebooks on a regular basis, so please do raise an issue should any problems occur.

 ---